Cardiff City suffer blow as Ilic closes in on €4m Lille move

 However, a fresh update from journalist Romano states that the player has a medical today ahead of a potential switch to French side Lille.
 The deal is believed to be worth €4m

-Erol Bulut’s side will now have to turn their attention to other targets ahead of a busy final few hours before the window slams shut at 11pm this evening.
+Erol Bulut’s side will now have to turn their attention to other targets ahead of a busy final few hours before the window slams shut at 11pm tomorrow evening.

 Pressed for time